-Studies characterizing the relationship between protein variants and human disease have grown rapidly over the past years, in part due to genomic-scale sequencing efforts [Krawczak et al., 2000; une ou genomic-scale sequencing efforts [Krawczak et al., 2005; Sherry et al., 2001; Stenson et al., 2003].
+Studies characterizing the relationship between protein variants Studies characterining the relationship between protein variants and human disease have grown rapidly over the past years, in part due to genomic-scale sequencing efforts [Krawcrak et al., 2000; Sherry et al., 2001; Sterson et al., 2003].
 For example, it is now known that single nucleotide polymorphisms (SNPs) constitute about the 90% of human protein sequence variability [Collins et al., 1998].
-Synonymous and nonsynonymous SNPs (nsSNPs) may occur every ~350 bp in coding protons [Coroll et al., 1998].
-Synonymous and sonsynonymous [Coroll et al., 1998].
-Synonymous [Coroll et al., 1998].
-Synony et al., 1998].
+Synonymous and nonsynonymous SNPs (nsSNPs) (n et al., 1998].
 Synonymous and nonsynonymous SNPs (nsSNPs) may occur every ~350 bp in coding regions [Cargill et al., 1999] and about 50% of nsSNPs may be associated to pathologies of genetic origin.
-Therefore, predicting which nsSNPs are responsible therational Reintegration Grant; Grant number: PF6-039722.
-Grant et al., 2007; Karchin et al., 2005a; Ng and Henikoff, 2003; DOI 101002/humu 20628 Ramensky et al., 2002; Santibanez Koref et al., 2003; Thomas Published online 12 October 2007 in Wiley InterScience (www. et al., 2003b; Yue and Moult, 2006].
-In spite of the effort, however, interscience wiley.
+Therefore, predicting which nsSNPs are responsible thermational Reintegration Grant; Grant number: FP6-039722.
+Grant genetic origin.
+Ineretore, predicting which insNrs are responsible for human disease is one of the major challenges in bioinformatics.